Posted 5 years ago

 The clock that once adorned the piece is lost to history, I have ordered a quartz movement to replace it, I will try to find a period movement for it.
 The clock case has seen better days but I love it.
 I think she and the clock case is stunning.

-The third picture is the restoration I did on this clock case.
-The fourth picture are the garnitures that go with the clock, I do not own these yet, but am on the lookout for them.
-There is also a lamp to go with the clock and garnitures.
+The third picture is the restoration I did on this clock case, there is also a lamp to go with the clock and garnitures.

 The J B Hirsch Company Story